Home

 Configuration

-Supplied with the QUCM is PC software that allows configuration of the unit through any communication path between the PC and the QUCM; these configurations can then be saved to disk.
+QRPC is easially configured through the built-in web server.
+Also supplied with the QUCM is PC software that allows configuration of the unit through any communication path between the PC and the QUCM; these configurations can then be saved to disk.
 The software can make use of a serial or Ethernet connection.
 The QUCM's firmware is stored in Flash memory and can be updated through a serial port.
-The QUCM comes with one-year free firmware upgrades, a one-year warranty, a user manual and configuration software on a 3.5" diskette.
+The QUCM comes with one-year free firmware upgrades, a one-year warranty, a user manual and configuration software on a CD.

 Comparison with Previous QUCMs